Places to find me...

 Send me questions here.
 Questions that I get frequently (see what I did there?) or that I think are interesting enough to go here, will.

-»Why didn't you just do this in WordPress or something and do away with your LiveJournal?
+»Why didn't you just do this in WordPress or something and do away with this custom thing?

 Two reasons: